SeaGL/organization/meetings/2026/20260304-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- no updates

 #### AV
-- have smaller video versions (~3gb) ready to review
-  - includes some notes
-- progress on updated livestreaming setup

 #### DevOps
-- vikunja updated!

 #### Finance
-- no updates

 #### IDEA
-- no updates

 #### Partnerships
-- no updates

 #### Policy & Protocol
-- no updates

 #### Programming & Flow
-- no updates

 #### Promotion & Outreach
-- no updates

 #### Volunteers
-- to schedule meeting

 ### New Items